Here's an easy neck warmer pattern that's perfect for anyone who wants a simple quick knitting project. And it's great

 whipped up a couple of these one night when it was bitterly cold outside.
-One is used as a neckwarmer and one as a knitted headband
+I use one as a neckwarmer and one as a knitted headband

 I didn't really want to make a full length scarf or anything like that.
 I just wanted to keep warm without all the extras if you know what I mean.

 I just love the simplicity and versatility of this simple and easy knitting pattern.
 I hope you do too.
 Any by the way, this is also a great mens knitting pattern too.
 It's great for everyone.